Areas of Expertise

 - B.A. in English (Hons), University of Delhi, 2011

-Sujatha Subramanian is a PhD Candidate, a Graduate Teaching Associate and a Distinguished University Fellow at the Department of Women's, Gender and Sexuality Studies at the Ohio State University.
-Sujatha has an M.Phil in Women's Studies and an M.A. in Media and Cultural Studies from the Tata Institute of Social Sciences, Mumbai and a B.A. in English (Hons.) from Delhi University.
+Sujatha Subramanian is a lecturer at the Department of Women's, Gender and Sexuality Studies at The Ohio State University.
+Sujatha has a Ph.D. in Women's, Gender and Sexuality Studies from The Ohio State University, an M.Phil in Women's Studies, an M.A. in Media and Cultural Studies from the Tata Institute of Social Sciences, Mumbai and a B.A. in English (Hons.) from Delhi University.

 In addition to researching and theorizing on girlhoods, Sujatha envisions working with girls on issues of social justice and working towards advocacy that sees a greater participation of girls.